Draisina Bike Apartments

 Authentic hospitality

-I've always loved meeting different people, cultures, and traditions.
-For me, welcoming means offering not just a place to stay, but also an experience of well-being, intimacy, and respect for the environment.
+I have always loved meeting different people, cultures and traditions.
+For me, hospitality means offering not just a place to stay, but also an experience of well-being, warmth and respect for the environment.

-I personally designed and furnished my apartments with creativity and attention to detail, salvaging objects and furniture to create original and unique spaces that combine warmth and authenticity.
+I have personally designed and furnished my apartments with creativity and care, repurposing objects and furniture to create original and unique spaces that combine warmth and authenticity.

 Sustainability and comfort

 I strongly believe in a sustainable lifestyle and wanted this to be an integral part of my hospitality.
-Therefore:
+That is why:

-• the bed linen and towels come from a certified company, a guarantee of quality and environmental respect;
+bed and bath linen comes from a certified supplier, guaranteeing quality and environmental responsibility;

-• waste sorting is part of our daily lives;
+separate waste collection is part of our daily routine;

-• underfloor heating with adjustable temperature in each room ensures optimal comfort and responsible consumption;
+underfloor heating with adjustable temperature in every room ensures optimal comfort and responsible energy use;

-• There is a charging station for electric cars available for those who travel sustainably.
+a charging point for electric cars is available for those travelling sustainably.

-During the season, guests can also enjoy free access to produce from our garden, for a truly authentic experience connected to nature.
+During the summer season, guests can also enjoy free produce from our garden, for an authentic experience connected with nature.

-I look forward to sharing not just accommodations with you, but a lifestyle of hospitality, care, and respect for the environment.
+I look forward to welcoming you to share not just accommodation, but a lifestyle characterised by hospitality, care and respect for the environment.

 Origin of the name DRAISINA